ronak0624/swurf-savings/README.md

 We are Swurf Savings: a savings tool made by rideshare drivers, for rideshare drivers.

-## Features

-* Allow users to create savings goals with 3 different tiers of importance based on what they prioritize.
-This allows them to plan for long term savings goals as well as short term items that they might want to purchase.
-* Shows progress bars for each goal based on its selected priority.
-* Able to analyze average shift income to provide accurate updates to the number of shifts required to reach a saving goal.
+Swurf Savings is a web application that allows users to track their progress toward different savings goals with three tiers of importance based on what they prioritize.
+The user has the ability to add/store their driving shifts which will impact the progress bars for each goal, calculated using its selected priority.
+Using average shift income, which changes every time the user uploads a shift, the app provides accurate updates to the number of shifts required to reach a savings goal.

 ## Getting Started